 13] The real revolution in computers was the MITS Altair 8800, designed in 1974.
 Apart from hobbyists, this was purchased by organizations to speed up their accounting.

 14] The IBM 8086 brings us up to date with modern computers.
 It is an obsolete model with CPU and a large monitor but worked on transistors and complex ALU.
-Those types of models were called desktops as one would keep them on desks and use keyboard and mouse to operate them.
+Those types of models were called desktops as one would keep them on desks and use a keyboard and mouse to operate them.
 Input in such computers was binary signals sent by the keyboard (ASCII Characters) and mouse (screen coordinates).
 If you have programmed in MS BASIC, you can easily understand how these input devices worked.

 15] The desktops were further shrunk as technology progressed further.
 Desktops are being replaced by laptops in many organizations.
 Individuals too prefer laptops as they are smaller and can be carried anywhere.
 The Microsoft Windows operating system became very popular.

 The future of computing is convertible computers and tablets.
-The only need of hour is to provide powerful computing resources in a much small tablet and to keep it running, a battery that can last long.
+The only need of the hour is to provide powerful computing resources in a much small tablet and to keep it running, a battery that can last long.